e2eelab/e2ee-security-whitepaper/index.md

 * sk(64 bytes) = HKDF(secret, salt\[32\]={0}, info=“ROOT”).

-#### Double Ratchet
+#### One2one message

-The double ratchet algorithm[\[3\]](#ref_3) includes the asymmetric ratchet and the symmetric ratchet.
+The double ratchet algorithm[\[3\]](#ref_3), comprising the asymmetric ratchet and the symmetric ratchet, is employed for sending One2one messages.
 After the session is created or receiving the other's message, we use the asymmetric ratchet to send a message.
 On the other hand, we use the symmetric ratchet to send a message after sending some messages to the other.

 ##### Asymmetric Ratchet